How to Direct Wire a Fuel Pump (2-Method Guide)

 What gauge wire do I need to use for my fuel pump?

 Use 15-inch of 12-gauge wires for your fuel pump.
-Get 5-inch of 12-gauge wires for the relay power unit, and 5-inch of 14-gauge wires for the ground and trigger.
+Get 5-inch 12-gauge wires for the relay power unit and 5-inch 14-gauge wires for the ground and trigger.
 Incorporate mounting hardware and terminals.

 What is preventing my fuel pump from getting power?

-If your pump or the relay is not getting power then your circuit may be having electrical problems in your vehicle.
+If your pump or the relay is not getting power, your circuit may have electrical problems in your vehicle.

 There could also be a problem with your switch or the circuit.
-Discontinuity in the wiring harness alters the flow of current to the circuit components – relay, fuel pump, etc. (2)
+Discontinuity in the wiring harness alters the current flow to the circuit components – relay, fuel pump, etc.

 Check the continuity of your wires with a multimeter.
 Also, try to identify connection problems and rectify them.